jethomson/SmartNoticeButton/README.md

 <br>
 Normally open momemtary push button with a tall, 6 mm plunger
 <br>
-Speaker - salvaged from an old desktop
+Speaker - salvaged from an old desktop (an additional print file of the base without a speaker hole is included so you can add a hole that fits your speaker)

 ESP32 to LED strip wiring:
 <br>